emmanuelrocha001/data-mining-app/README.md

 https://en.wikipedia.org/wiki/Tf%E2%80%93idf

 # Classifier
 Text classifier was implemented using Naive Bayes Algorithm to classify a genre based on plot description.
-The classifier is trained using the [dataset](#dataset) linked above
+The classifier is trained using the [dataset](#dataset) linked above, using both the genre field and plot overview field.
 ## Dataset pre-processing

 Feature lists are processed from the csv file.
 The Feature lists along with the Posting lists are use to generate the json file containing the pre-processed data require for classification calculations.
 Data format is shown below.<br/>